Mikhail Yenshin: World War II

 Yenshin temporarily commanded the 29th Rifle Corps of the 48th Army of the Belorussian Front, fighting in defensive actions near Zhlobin, then on 31 December returned to command of the 307th, which he led in heavy fighting in eastern Belarus as part of the 48th and then the 50th Army from 18 March.
+During the unsuccessful fighting in eastern Belarus, on 26 February, Yenshin personally summarily executed the chief of artillery of his division's 1019th Rifle Regiment, Captain Ivan Barankov, at the divisional command post, after Barankov reported to him that Yenshin's orders had not been fulfilled, the artillery guns having fallen through the ice of the Berezina.
+The incident was concealed and Yenshin only received a disciplinary sanction.
 The 307th was withdrawn to the second echelon of the army on 29 April, and on 26 June Yenshin transferred to command the 362nd Rifle Division, which he led for the rest of the war.
-The transfer was requested by the commander of the 50th Army, who believed that a summary execution of a subordinate officer by Yenshin undermined the authority of the latter with the 307th.
+The transfer was requested by the commander of the 50th Army, who believed that the execution of Barankov by Yenshin undermined the authority of the latter with the 307th.
 Initially part of the 50th Army, the 362nd fought as part of the 33rd Army as part of the 2nd, 3rd, and then 1st Belorussian Fronts from July.
 Yenshin led the division in the Minsk and Kaunas Offensives during Operation Bagration, during which it recaptured Shklov, Bykhov, Prienai, and Marijampolė.
 The 362nd suffered heavy losses during the repulse of German counterattacks at Kybartai between mid-August and 9 September and was withdrawn to the reserve.
 During October, the division was relocated to Poland and concentrated near Białystok and in December transferred to the Puławy bridgehead.